IsaacScript/isaacscript/docs/function-signatures-custom.md

 ### MC_POST_SLOT_RENDER

-Fires on every MC_POST_RENDER frame that a slot entity exists.
+Fires from the `MC_POST_RENDER` callback on every frame that a slot entity exists.

 When registering the callback, takes an optional second argument that will make the callback only fire if it matches the `SlotVariant` provided.